Skip to navigation Skip to content

 • must not be completed by the Service Officer who made the initial refusal decision

 A 'Reconsideration of decision to refuse to issue a notice (Z2806) letter will be issued when all relevant evidence has been considered and an outcome reached.
-If the decision is made to accept the evidence and vary the original decision an APS5 (or above) delegate needs to re-process the Statement by claimant (SBC).
+If the decision is made to accept the evidence and vary the original decision an APS5 (or above) needs to re-process the SBC.

-The AAT (superseded by the ART on 14 October 2024) provides an independent review on a range of administrative decisions made by:
+The ART provides an independent review on a range of administrative decisions made by:

 • government departments